ktrng/opswat_tech_assessment_front/README.md

 All of the GET routes work, but I am having an issue where the POST route successfully posts to the MetaDefender API, but it is giving an error stating an empty request body was sent.
 I did some research, and tried to use Multer to fix it, but I have also never used Multer (lol).

 As for front end issues, there's the uploading the file bug associated with the backend issue detailed above.
-Also, there's an issue when repeatedly pulling on the 'data_id' to retrieve results where it does not stop pulling on the 'data_id' as it is stuck in a loop.
+Also, there's an issue when repeatedly pulling on the 'data_id' to retrieve results where it does not stop pulling on the 'data_id' as it is stuck in a loop, but it still displays the information correctly.

 **TESTING**